 So how to be happy here and now?

 Well, the Buddhists seem to have found the key to happiness thousands of years ago.
-Buddhism is well-known for being a philosophy of love, peace and harmony.
-Its major manifest is regular practice of Vipassana – Silent Meditation.
+Buddhism is well-known for being a philosophy of love, peace, and harmony.
+Its major manifest is a regular practice of Vipassana – the silent meditation.

-One of the most important ideas of Vipassana is to understand the principal of impermanence at not just theoretical level, but at the experiential level, through silent meditation.
+The concept of Vipassana is based on understanding the principal of impermanence at a not just theoretical level, but at the experiential level, through the actual meditation.
 Realising this through encountering both, discomfort and pleasant sensations we can see within our own body that nothing in this world lasts forever.

-Vipassana meditation is a serious act of introspection and it must be performed in a complete silence to make it work.
-The focus is to be fully directed within, hence no talking, reading, writing or any other distractions such, electronic device whatsoever are not permitted for the whole length of the course.
+Vipassana meditation is a serious act of introspection and it must be performed in a complete silence for 10 days to make it work.
+The focus is to be fully directed within, hence neither talking, reading, writing nor using of any electronic devices is permitted for the whole length of the course.
 That means that there is no contact with the outer world accepted.
-Besides, there is no physical or even eye contact amongst the students allowed and a total segregation of genders is performed during the course.
-A strict schedule is be asked to be followed without any exceptions, starting at 4 am and finishing at 9 pm.
+Besides, there is no physical contact amongst the students allowed and a total segregation of genders is performed during the course.
+A strict schedule is asked to be followed without any exceptions, starting at 4 am and finishing at 9 pm.

 VIPASSANA “THE ART OF LIVING”

 Vipassana courses should not be misinterpreted as simply 10 days of meditating in silence for free which brings the eternal happiness.
-It is a very hard work and only continuity of practice makes one succeed.
-Such 10-day course is meant to introduce Vipassana meditation in a fairly short period of time (although it feels like eternity) that is just enough for the students to learn the technique properly.
-However, it must be regularly maintained in everyday life to reach its full purpose – happines.
-Vipassana is art of living and profound lifestyle.
+It is a very hard work and only the continuity of practice makes one succeed.
+Such 10-day course is meant to introduce Vipassana meditation in a fairly short period of time that is just enough for the students to learn the technique properly.
+However, it must be regularly maintained in everyday life to reach its full purpose – happiness.
+Vipassana is the art of living and a profound lifestyle.

 The benefits of Vipassana practice are undeniable and there are thousands of people in the world who experience hugely positive life change each year.